RBoshae/tile-puzzle-solver/README.md

 Once GCC has been installed on your machine you are ready to run the program.

 Start by opening a terminal.
-Next navigate to the project directory and enter "make" to compile the code:
+Next, navigate to the project directory and enter "make" to compile the code:

 ```
 make
 ```

-Next, run the code.
+Next, run the program:

 ```
 ./puzzle_solver
 ```

-Finally, follow the program interface and enjoy.
+Follow the program interface and enjoy.

-## Running the tests

-### Break down into end to end tests

 To halt the program press ctrl-c

 ```
 ctrl-c
 ```
+## Running the tests

+Follow the interface to enter custom puzzles.

+### Break down into end to end tests

+if a solution is found the program returns the solution trace, otherwise the program returns indicates there is no solution.

 ## Author